OctopusSamples/SpaceCloner/docs/HowItWorks.md

 - Library Variable Sets
 - Lifecycles
 - Script Modules
+- Machine Policies
 - Projects
     - Settings
     - Deployment Process
     - Runbooks
     - Variables
 - Tenants (no tenant variables)
+- Targets (no polling tentacles)
+- Workers (no polling tentacles)

 ## What won't it clone
 The script `CloneSpace.ps1` will not clone the following items: